qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

   to overlay them regardless of their original CRS.
 Use of units and ellipsoid setting are available and make sense and you can perform calculations accordingly.

-Whenever you select a new CRS for your QGIS project, the measurement units will automatically be changed in the :guilabel:`General` tab of the :guilabel:`Project properties` dialog (:menuselection:`Project --> Properties...`) to match the selected CRS.
-For instance, some CRSs define their coordinates in feet instead of meters, so setting your QGIS project to one of these CRSs will also set your project to measure using feet by default.
+.. note:: Some coordinate reference systems (CRS) use units such as feet instead of meters.
+   However, changing the project's CRS does not automatically update the :guilabel:`Units for distance measurement` and :guilabel:`Units for area measurement` settings in the :guilabel:`General` tab of the :guilabel:`Project Properties` dialog (:menuselection:`Project --> Properties...`).
+   You must manually configure the measurement units in the :ref:`Measurements<measurements_ellipsoid>` frame.
+   While the :guilabel:`Display coordinates using` setting reflects the CRS units, tools like measurement tools, expressions, and calculations will use the manually configured units.

 .. tip:: **Setting the project CRS from a layer**